straz/artificialtrust/_articles/zerosum.md

 The same is largely true of elections.
 Elections are often a zero-sum game with winners and losers.
-In a two-party system, the seats lost by one party is exactly equal and opposite to those won by the other party.
+In a two-party system, the seats lost by one party are exactly equal and opposite to those won by the other party.
 The American press covers politics the same way it covers
 sports: as if it were a zero-sum game.